 Creating a website and listing all your products is not going to make the business profitable unless visitors who come to your website make a purchase.
 It’s important to understand that getting high traffic to your website doesn’t mean your conversion will also increase.
 You need to optimize your e-commerce website for conversions.

-Below is the top 10 e-commerce Conversion Optimization Tactics you can execute on your website.
+Below is the top 10 e-commerce Conversion Optimization Tactics for 2019 you can execute on your website.
 These are fairly simple tactics with higher impact on conversions:

 The 1st most important thing for any e-commerce website is the product image.
 As it is said – People often say ‘A picture is worth a thousand words’.
 Online shopping is all about the visual experience.
 If the images are of high quality and clarity creates a positive impact on the user’s mind.
 If the images are of poor quality, it creates an impression that the website is trying to cheat them and hence not showing the clear picture.
 In today’s world, people love to share with each other.
 If your show high-quality image, chances of user sharing with their friend’s increases and so are the chances of conversion.
 Product images should include: